synthesizebio/text2term/README.md

 `-u` Include all unmapped terms in the output

 `-bp` BioPortal API Key to use along with the BioPortal mapper option

+`-md` Exclude the metadata header in the output file

 ## Supported Mappers